jtejido/basset-ir/README.markdown

 Installation
 -------------

-In your composer.json, you'll have to right it like this:
+In your composer.json, you'll have to write it like this:

 ```
 {